mickem/nscp/docs/docs/reference/check/CheckExternalScripts.md

 ## Description

 `CheckExternalScripts` is used to run scripts and programs you provide your self as opposed to internal commands provided by modules and internal scripts.
-You can also fond many third part generated scripts at various sites:
+You can also find many third part generated scripts at various sites:

 *   [Nagios Exchange](https://exchange.nagios.org/)
 *   [Icinga Exchange](https://exchange.icinga.com/)